contentful/extensions/README.md

 [Chessboard](./samples/chessboard) displays a chessboard and stores the board position as a JSON object.
 You can drag pieces on the chessboard and the position data will be updated automatically.
 The extension also supports *collaborative editing*.

-[Inbound References](./samples/inbound-references) provides a sidebar widget that shows all entries that link to a given entry in the sidebar.

 [External API](./samples/external-api) demonstrates accessing an external API and storing the underlying data within contentful.

 [Optimizely Audiences](./samples/optimizely-audiences) demonstrates how structured content can be tagged with audience Ids loaded from an Optimizely project.